Electron scale magnetic holes generation driven by Whistler-to-Bernstein mode conversion in fully kinetic plasma turbulence: Conclusions

-This analysis not only highlights the important role of velocity shears in the development of the turbulence and the formation of sub-ion scale MHs, as discussed also in \citet{Arro_etal_2023}, but it shows the importance of nonlinear wave processes and cross-scale interactions in the generation of electron scale coherent structures.
+This analysis not only highlights the important role of velocity shears in the development of the turbulence and the formation of sub-ion scale MHs, as discussed also in \citet{Arro_etal_2023}, but it also shows the importance of nonlinear wave processes and cross-scale interactions in the generation of electron scale coherent structures.
 Other studies and observations have also suggested a correlation between wave propagation and the formation of MHs by nonlinear mechanisms.
 However, these studies mainly focus on large-scale MHs \citep{Tsurutani_etal_2002_b, Xu_etal_2024}.
 On the other hand, in the case of small-scale MHs described by EMHD solitons, even if these are consistent with some observations in the plasma sheet \citep{Ji_etal_2014, Li_etal_2016}, they cannot explain non-propagating MHs (in the plasma rest frame), frequently observed in the Earth's magnetosheath \citep{Shi_etal_2024}.
-Therefore, we have provided new insights into the role of electron scale waves and nonlinear processes in the formation of electron scale MHs, and how the turbulence dynamics can drive such mechanisms, with potential applications to observations in the Earth's magnetosheath.
+Therefore, we have provided new insights into the role of electron scale waves and nonlinear processes in the formation of electron scale MHs, and how the turbulence dynamics can drive such mechanisms.
+This study has potential applications to observations in the Earth's magnetosheath and other space turbulent environments such as the solar wind and the terrestrial magnetotail.
 The mechanisms we discuss also represent a way for the plasma to transfer energy from large scales to electron scales in turbulent scenarios, showing the important role of electron scale waves in turbulence dynamics.
-Recent numerical works have shown that turbulence is capable of generating MHs at large and near-ion scales, as discussed in \citet{Arro_etal_2023, Arrò_2024}.
+Recent numerical works have shown that turbulence is capable of generating MHs at large and near-ion scales, as discussed in \citet{Arro_etal_2023, Arro_2024}.
 Our results are complementary to these works, showing that turbulence can also produce MHs at electron scales.
-These electron-scale MH structures potentially play a relevant role in the turbulent dynamics of the Earth's magnetosheath.
-Indeed, MHs have been linked to the occurrence of magnetic reconnection processes \citep{Zhong_etal_2019, Li_and_Zhang_2023}, it has been shown that they can generate waves thanks to their high-temperature anisotropy \citep{Huang_etal_2018, Yao_etal_2019}, and they can also accelerate, trap and scatter electrons, eventually heating the plasma \citep{Shi_etal_2024}.
+Although both in \citet{Arro_etal_2023} and the present work, electron velocity shears driven by the background turbulence dynamics give rise to the formation of vortices that stabilize as sub-ion scale MHs, the two mechanisms exhibit significant differences.
+In \citet{Arro_etal_2023}, thin an elongated electron velocity shears become unstable to the electron Kelvin-Helmholtz instability, breaking apart into electron vortices that eventually become sub-ion scale MHs.
+Instead, in the present article, the shear gives rise to a whistler wave that, in the end, is responsible for the formation of the vortices, which merge into an MH.
+Besides, in \citet{Arro_etal_2023} the resulting MHs are slightly larger, of the order of $\sim d_i$, while in the present study the MH has a size of $\sim 5d_e$, at electron scales.